logik1092/Python-tracker/README.md

 4. AFTER any `from __future__ import ...` statements
 5. BEFORE the first main import statement or function/class definition

+## Configuration File

+The application settings are stored in the `version_tracker_config.ini` file included in the package.
+This file is automatically created and updated when you change settings within the application.

 ## Troubleshooting

 - **Files not showing**: Check if they are excluded in the file filters
 - **VERSION tags not detected**: Ensure they follow the standard format `VERSION = "X.Y.Z"`
-- **Application won't start**: Make sure all required files are in the same directory
+- **Application won't start**: Verify that both the .exe and config file are present
 - **Error opening files**: Verify file permissions and that they exist at the specified location

 ## Support and Contribution

-For support, feature requests, or to report bugs, please open an issue on our repository.
+For support, feature requests, or to report bugs, please contact the developer.

 Donations are accepted via CashApp @ $logik109